Oct 08, 2019

-The large Renew Oregon coalition has worked diligently with lawmakers to write a Clean Energy Jobs bill to significantly reduce climate pollution while growing our economy and creating thousands of good-paying jobs at the same time.
+The large Renew Oregon coalition has worked diligently with lawmakers on the Clean Energy Jobs bill to significantly reduce climate pollution while growing our economy and creating thousands of good-paying jobs.
 This innovative policy was only hours from passing this year, when our legislature broke down into undemocratic chaos.

 The Clean Energy Jobs bill remains our top priority and we will continue to build upon more than a decade of hard work that brought it so close to the finish line in 2019.
 We hope legislators will be more successful in 2020, because the cap-and-invest program in Clean Energy Jobs is the biggest thing Oregon can do to take responsibility for our share of the climate crisis.
 However, for the sake of our children and our state, we cannot allow another failure.

 Today, with our partners in Oregonians For Clean Air, we’re launching a campaign to bring climate action directly to the voters in Oregon.
-If our democracy and legislature fails us again in 2020, we will have the campaign in place to move forward with two ballot measures moving climate action forward.
+If our democracy and legislature fail us again in 2020, we'll have the campaign in place to move forward with two ballot measures, and we will win.

 100% Ready for Clean Air (ballot)